Homelanders, Zees, Digital Natives, Generation Edge,

 Popular TV Shows (1996-Present)

-Here are a few dozen TV shows watched by Generation Z. As you can see their lives have been filled with an enormous about of screen time.
+Here are a few dozen TV shows watched by Generation Z. Ultimately, their lives have been filled with an enormous about of screen time.

 Adventures of Jimmy Neutron